 |Forward Dividend & Yield||N/A (N/A)|

-On a per-share basis, the San Diego-based company said it had a loss of 28 cents.
-Losses, adjusted for non-recurring gains, came to 32 cents per share.
-The results met Wall Street expectations.
+The San Diego-based company said it had a loss of 30 cents per share.
+Losses, adjusted for non-recurring costs, came to 5 cents per share.
+The results exceeded Wall Street expectations.
 The average estimate ...

 DexCom (NASDAQ: DXCM ) releases its next round of earnings this Wednesday, May 1.
 Get the latest predictions in Benzinga's essential guide to the company's first-quarter earnings report.
 Earnings and Revenue ...

 On CNBC's "Mad Money Lightning Round" , Jim Cramer said he wouldn't buy Sarepta Therapeutics Inc (NASDAQ: SRPT ) because it's a one-drug company.
 Cramer wouldn't buy The Blackstone Group L.P. ...

 The stock market is being flooded with new initial public offerings and many of the best performers in the 2019 class aren't worth chasing at current levels, CNBC's Jim Cramer said Thursday.
 Cramer likes to see stock prices run higher, but the deluge of frothy IPOs is not a good sign in his eyes.
 Cramer said his fear is that the deals will become less rewarding, leaving investors burned and turning against stocks as an asset class.